-You will always find pesto on the menu in Genoa – and it tends to be better in summer months, but for the autumn and winter months, you’ll want to seek out the salsa alle noci.
+You will always find pesto on the menu in Genoa – and it tends to be better in the summer months, but for the autumn and winter months, you’ll want to seek out the salsa alle noci.
 The ingredients are simple.
-Walnuts, milk, parmesan cheese, garlic, olive oil and marjoram.
-Blend it all together into a creamy sauce and served with pansotti.
+Walnuts, milk, parmesan cheese, garlic, olive oil, and marjoram.
+Blend it all together into a creamy sauce and serve with pansotti.

 You’ll likely have never heard of Farinata until you get to Genoa.
 This gluten-free dish translates from Italian to mean “Made of Flour” and it is.
 Chickpea flour, with the addition of olive oil and salt.
 Farinata is described as chickpea tart or chickpea flatbread.
-After mixing the ingredients for Farinata, they are left to rest of a few hours and then tipped into a large round flap pan and then baked at a high temperature until they’re crispy and golden.
+After mixing the ingredients for Farinata, they are left to rest for a few hours and then tipped into a large round flat pan, and then baked at a high temperature until they’re crispy and golden.
 Farinata is a great Genovan street food.

 You can’t visit Genoa without trying fritto misto.
-You’ll find vast plates of it as a main course in restaurants like Cavour 21, or paper cones in kiosks near the harbour front.
-Genoan fritto misto doesn’t just include the traditional white fish, shrimp and calamari.
-In genoa fritto misto often includes friseu (which, depending on the establishment can be fritters of apple or lettuce encased in dough), fritters of chickpea flour called panissette and vegetables.
+You’ll find vast plates of it as a main course in restaurants like Cavour 21, or paper cones in kiosks near the harbor front.
+Genoan fritto misto doesn’t just include the traditional white fish, shrimp, and calamari.
+In genoa fritto misto often includes friseu (which, depending on the establishment can be fritters of apple or lettuce encased in dough), fritters of chickpea flour called panissette, and vegetables.
 You will also find the option for fried salt cod – baccala.

 Source: Missvain [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]